55tumbl/BLCMods/Borderlands 2 mods/55tumbl/NT-AreaScaling/README.md

 This means that you can go back and farm Knuckledragger for a Hornet at level 18, for example.
 Or start Tiny Tina's DLC at level 8, do a couple missions before coming back to the main game... and return to finish that DLC at level 28.
 Or farm the snowman over and over and over and over.

+Unlike the "Level 1 UHVM" mod, the areas/missions will not always be systematically at your level (but often close enough).
+But it does not change anything else about the Normal mode and TVHM playthroughs.

 # Compatibility

 NT-AreaScaling should be compatible with any other mods, as long as these mods do not touch the area level definitions (I don't know of any mod that does, but I don't know everything).